Ronald Jones | 6’0 | 200 | Estimate 40 time: mid to high 4.3 |

 Best: Burst, Athletic Profile, Ball Security

 Athletically, Jones has very good top end speed, good accel and balance, and solid COD and agility.
 He is very reliable on third down and relatively reliable in clutch situations.
 He gets out of his stance and towards the hole quickly.
 He is solid at reading trap and power runs in addition to making “home-run” plays.
-Jones is very good at separating from the hole, good to very good at forcing defenders to change their pursuit angle, good at creating something out of nothing, and solid at getting more than what the line blocks.
-Jones is good at finishing with speed and balance and solid at finishing with elusiveness usually using a spin, juke or stiff arm in addition to being solid at breaking arm tackles to the upper body.
+He is very good at separating from the hole, good to very good at forcing defenders to change their pursuit angle, good at creating something out of nothing, and solid at getting more than what the line blocks.
+He is good at finishing with speed and balance, and solid at finishing with elusiveness usually using a spin, juke or stiff arm in addition to being solid at breaking arm tackles to the upper body.
 He keeps the ball high and tight, often in the correct hand to keep his body in between the defender and the ball, and usually puts two hands on the ball when in traffic.
 As a receiver, he is good at turning upfield, solid to good at creating separation using burst to make cuts or pull away from coverage.
 As a pass protector, he is solid at identifying his assignments and picking up blitzes.